9-16 May 2020

 Emma was named as both an Amazon Rising Star and a Hive Rising Writer for her debut novel, Owl Song at Dawn (Legend, 2016).
 Inspired by Emma’s sister who has cerebral palsy and autism, it went on to win Nudge Literary Book of the Year.
 Stemming from Something Rhymed, the website on female literary friendship that Emma runs with her own friend (and fellow Missé writer) Emily Midorikawa, Emma and Emily co-wrote their debut non-fiction book, A Secret Sisterhood: The literary friendships of Austen, Brontë, Eliot and Woolf (Houghton Mifflin Harcourt, 2017).
 In her foreword, Margaret Atwood described the work as a great ‘service to literary history’ and The Financial Times called it ‘an exceptional act of literary espionage’.

 Course Length: Starts late Saturday evening, finishes midday Saturday (7 nights)

-Schedule: Emma will run three hour and a half seminars (one on Sunday, one on Tuesday and one on Thursday) and meet individually with each participant on Friday to offer feedback on your first chapter, synopsis and Novel Mapping document (which Emma will help you develop during the seminars).
-Outside of these times, if you are a Studio Retreat who have independent time to write, if you are on a mentored retreat or course, you will develop your manuscript with dedicated writing time and feedback/teaching sessions.
-See the page for your particular course or retreat: Mentored Retreat, A Writer Prepares or A Writer Progresses
+Schedule: Emma will run three seminars (one on Sunday, one on Tuesday and one on Thursday) and meet individually with each participant individually during the week to offer feedback on your first chapter, synopsis and Novel Mapping document (which Emma will help you develop during the seminars).
+Outside of these times, you have independent time to write and implement the tools of the masterclass into your own book.

 Travel Details: Free pick-up (Saturday) and drop-off (Saturday) by 8:30 a.m. at Nantes Atlantique International Airport (You can arrive via plane or train) or pick-up at Saumur Rail station (Saturday) by 18:15.
 Full details here.

 Meals & Drinks: Breakfast, lunch & dinner each day, including wine & cocktails.
 Coffee, tea, juices, soft drinks and snacks available all the time.